department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 <li class="process-step list-three">

-**Gather the supporting documents and information you’ll need to fill out the application.** Please see the list below.
+#### Gather the supporting documents and information you’ll need to fill out the application.

+Please see the list below.
 If you don’t have everything on the list, you can still apply and we'll help by finding the supporting documents we need.
 Just keep in mind that the more information you can give us when you apply, the faster we can review your application and give you a decision.

 </li>

 <li class="process-step list-four">

-**Be ready to fill out an application for each person requesting a pre-need eligibility determination**.
+#### Be ready to fill out an application for each person requesting a pre-need eligibility determination.

 If both you and your spouse are applying, you’ll each need to fill out your own application.

 </li>
 </ol>